 - Atomos can be extremely unnerving and more than a little frightening.
 Especially during the scene in which it destroys Lindblum.

-- The extraction of Garnet's eidolons in Disc 2 at the hands of Zorn and Thorn was greatly unnerving, especially with that creepy Arabian/Sorcerer music playing in the background.
-The fact she was completely helpless and in a trance unable to do anything made it so much worse.
+- The extraction of Garnet's eidolons in Disc 2 at the hands of Zorn and Thorn is greatly unnerving, especially with that creepy Arabian/Sorcerer music playing in the background.
+The fact she is completely helpless and in a trance unable to do anything makes it so much worse.

 - Zorn and Thorn's true form Meltigemini may give Yunalesca a run for her money for creepy One Winged Angels.
 Their Exorcist-esque spasms when they transform is pretty damn creepy too.

-- The whole forgotten continent is creepy, despite it being a pretty big continent, it is very desolate and almost devoid of any type of civilization.
+- The whole Forgotten Continent is creepy.
+Despite being a pretty big continent, it is very desolate and almost devoid of any type of civilization.
 The only way to get there is by airship, and by the time you go there for the first time, you are thrown off at the northern part of the continent.
 Then you have to travel south, encountering extremely weird enemies, until you get to an ancient building named Oeilvert.
 Oeilvert is a weird place with an anti-magic barrier that seems to be some sort of museum for an unknown civilization.
 Oh, and the music is very gloomy.

 - The creepiness doesn't stop there...
 While inside the building, you suddenly enter a gigantic dark room with scores of creepy stone faces on its walls.
 Your party members utter a few confused comments about the situation, and right at that moment, one of the stone faces suddenly comes to life (it kinda edges out of the wall, and its color changes to fiery tones) and says something in an alien language.
 The statues turn out to be a recording device with animated faces (which doesn't answer the question of WHY besides to impress on visitors the seriousness of the data).
 It seems that Oeilvert wasn't creepy enough, so they made the boss of the place a demon airship in the basement... which turns into a Humongous Mecha.